Advice from Alumni – Become an Educator

-Meet Julie Spruill!
-Julie is a 2004 graduate of PB Beauty School’s Cosmetology Program and is currently living her dream as a Cosmetology Educator at Paul Mitchell The School – Tampa.
+Julie is a 2004 graduate from our Cosmetology Program and is currently living her dream as a Cosmetology Educator at Paul Mitchell The School – Tampa.
 She has always been passionate about the beauty industry, specifically education.
 Right after obtaining her cosmetology license, she began working as an educator for Super Cuts which sent her all over the country learning and teaching new techniques.
 After 16 years with Super Cuts, Julie moved to Tampa, Florida where she landed her dream job as a Cosmetology Educator at Paul Mitchell The School.
 Every day, Julie makes it a point to learn something new.
 After years in the industry, she still embraces her motto of “beginning every day as a beginner.”

 “What is your advice for future stylists?”